iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> SCAM<br> :date: __2021-03-27 02:29:20__

+> I'm disappointed.
+It has stopped checking on a regular basis.
+It was fine until recent updates.
+How does the Commonwealth expect us to use something this broken?
+Sorry was a supporter of the project in the past, but there is no need to continue tonuse it if you aren't providing me with the security and peace of mine as promised.<br> :date: __2021-03-27 02:15:06__

+> Pretty sure this app doesn't do anything.
+Hasn't scanned since 2/14<br> :date: __2021-03-26 11:29:15__

+> The app says it last checked for exposure on Jan 30, 2021 Today's date is March 23, 2021.
+The app store says I have the latest updates.
+I don't think it is working at all.<br> :date: __2021-03-23 17:34:16__

+> It is broken again and it doesn't update<br> :date: __2021-03-23 16:28:00__

+> It seems to have stopped working.
+My apps auto-update and exposure notifications is still on in phone settings (Samsung S9+, which also updated recently), but app says it hasn't checked exposure since February 18th!!
+Other people in review are having similar experience.
+I had to run some essential errands this past weekend--did it even work then??<br> :date: __2021-03-23 12:08:55__

 > Update This useless app still doesn't work pretty sure there in no one at the wheel on this one.
 Yes I have the most recent version.
 And yes my location is on and it never checked anything accept when you first download it.
 Complete yeah don't waist your time How is this even real if today is 2/22/21 and the last time this was checked was 2/6/21 there is no before to this if it never checked<br> :date: __2021-03-21 00:39:29__

 > Almost as useless as their registeration site for vaccines.<br> :date: __2021-03-19 00:16:43__